V4Fire/Client/src/traits/i-access/README.md

 | `disabled` | The component is disabled.
 All actions, like, `input` or `click`, are prevented              | `Boolean` | -       |
 | `focused`  | The component in focus.
 Form components can force the showing of native UI, like a keyboard. | `Boolean` | -       |

-To support these modifiers, import them from the trait into your component.
+To support these events, override `initModEvents` in your component and invoke a helper method from the trait.

 ```typescript
 import iAccess from 'traits/i-access/i-access';